vuesence/vue-faq/docs/en/development/libraries.md

 <!-- TODO: -->

-:::: detail For working with dates
+::: details For working with dates
 `moment` is irretrievably obsolete.
 There's day.js and day-fnc.js.

 However, in 95% of cases the capabilities of the standard JavaScript Intl package are sufficient
 :::

-:::: detail For UI components
+::: details For UI components

 There are quite a few CSS and UI libraries out there